MaayanLab/clustergrammer-docs/docs/_build_html/_sources/case_studies.txt

 Case Studies
 ------------
-Clustergrammer was built to visualize biological data it is generally applicable for visualizing high-dimensional data in general.
+Clustergrammer was built to visualize biological data but is applicable for visualizing high-dimensional data in general.
 Below are links to several example use cases for Clustergrammer:

 - `Cancer Cell Line Encyclopedia Gene Expression Data`_
 - `Zika Virus RNA-seq Data Visualization`_